efren-palacios/duellinks/_posts/deck-types/guides/2017-10-28-the-cyber-angels-guide-by-negative1.md

 ##### **How to Play the Matchup:**
 This matchup is very coinflip dependent.
 Going first against Ninjas can sometimes be like going first against CA, where you have to set up a good defense and hope they can’t OTK you.

 + **Regarding Boosted Dakini Turn 1:** Some people have tried summoning a boosted Dakini turn 1 as a means to combat BDN OTK’s, but this a hard gamble.
-If we use Dkayed’s ninja list as a standard, then the chance that Ninjas have BDN with at least 1 banish going second is 54.53%, not taking into account instances where they start with BDN, alchemy, notebook, and another ninjitsu art and can potentially use alchemy to draw another ninja (which would add roughly another 4%).
+If we use Dkayed’s ninja list as a standard, then the chance that Ninjas have BDN with at least 1 banish going second is 54.53%, not taking into account instances where they start with {Black Dragon Ninja}, Armor Ninjitsu Art of Alchemy}, {Ninjitsu Art Notebook}, and another Ninjitsu Art and can potentially use Alchemy to draw another ninja (which would add roughly another 4%).
 + **Going First:** Going first is similar to going first against CA; set up a defense of two monsters to prevent OTK’s.
 If they open perfect, then they can still OTK through two lines of defense, but understand that this is a rare occurrence, and happens less often as you getting double Dakini.
 + **Going Second:** Ideally, you want to OTK them, or at least extinguish all of their resources so that they won’t be able to summon another BDN.
 Do this by summoning double Dakini, boosted Dakini, or even double boosted Dakini.